ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 For games with aspect ratio of 4:3, if your screen's resolution is 16:9, set motion pointer AR correction to 1333 in app to get the correct crosshair moving aspect ratio.

+XInput mapping of Test button doesn't work in most games.
+If you need to enter the Test menu, use DirectInput or RawInput Input API temporarily.

 For games like The House of the Dead 4 without in-game crosshair, copy crosshair images P1.png and P2.png to folder of the game startup program, and check Crosshairs - Enable and Crosshairs - Scaling in game settings.
 But if an inactive player's crosshair is shown, try to rename the corresponding png file to something else to hide it.

 For Operation GHOST, check General - Windowed in game settings, and patch the game to correct screen resolution by [OpGhost_ResChanger](https://forum.arcadecontrols.com/index.php/topic,149714.msg1673148.html#msg1673148).
 Set max frame rate to 60 fps for the game (gs.exe) in GPU driver when necessary.
 If your version of game has the crosshair removed, try to restore the backup folder ".\root\img\UI\UI_hud_common.crosshair" if available.